jaeyk/regression-analysis-with-time-series-data/README.md

 ### 3.2.
 Interrupted time series design

 Did the Reagan budget cut influence the founding rate of Asian American and Latino community-based and advocacy organizations?
 One difficulty to answer this question is that other factors also could have influenced the outcome.
 To account for these other factors, I built a multivariate statistical model.
 Also, we don't know which model would fit the data best.
 For that reason, I constructed various statistical models, fitted each of them to the data, and compared their model fit using Akaike information Criterion (AIC).
+Ordinary least square (OLS) regression model is a base model.
+OLS with logged depenednet variable fits for skewed data.
+Poisson model assumes that the residuals follow a Poisson, not a normal, distribution.
+It also models the natural log of the response variable.
+Negative binominal model is similar to poissson model except it does not assume that conditional means and conditional variances are equal.

 ![](https://github.com/jaeyk/analyzing-asian-american-latino-civic-infrastructure/blob/master/outputs/pred_plots.png)